verrazzano/docs/content/en/docs/applications/_index.md

 Different types of controllers process different levels of application resources.

 The ApplicationConfiguration controller processes ApplicationConfiguration and Component resources.
-This controller extracts and stores workload for each Component referenced within ApplicationConfiguration resources.
+This controller extracts and stores a workload for each Component referenced within ApplicationConfiguration resources.
 Verrazzano implements the ApplicationConfiguration controller within the `oam-kubernetes-runtime` operator.
 Similarly, the ApplicationConfiguration controller extracts and stores Trait resources associated with Component resources in the ApplicationConfiguration.